My baby’s bedtime in not complete without some cuddly, organic stuffed animals to keep him company!

 Squishmallows are stuffed animals that are the softest and cutest toys around.
 As you can see, Rocky the Raccoon is nice and cozy, wearing a warm winter scarf.

-These stuffed animals have a pretty steep price, but with their unique appearance and features, we say they’re definitely worth it!
+However, with their unique appearance and features, I say they’re definitely worth it!